azoth-lang/azoth.language.reference/src/azoth.collections.raw.md

 ## `Raw_Inline_Bounded_List[Capacity: size, T]`

 This allows a list whose size can grow within a bounded limit to be allocated directly on the stack or in another object.
-Initialization of this is possible because the constructor self parameter is `ref self` and the size is known at compile time.
+Initialization of this is possible because the initializer self parameter is `ref self` and the size is known at compile time.
 Thus the compiler can allocate the space directly on the stack or in the containing object and then call the initializer on it by passing a stack reference to the allocated memory.